ansible/awx/CONTRIBUTING.md

 Hi there!
 We're excited to have you as a contributor.

 Have questions about this document or anything not covered here?
-Come chat with us at `#ansible-awx` on irc.libera.chat, or submit your question to the [mailing list](https://groups.google.com/forum/#!forum/awx-project).
+Create a topic using the [AWX tag on the Ansible Forum](https://forum.ansible.com/tag/awx).

 ## Table of contents